Global $U(1)_Y$xBRST symmetry and the LSS theorem: Ward-Takahashi identities governing Green's functions, on-shell T-Matrix elements, and the effective potential, in the spontaneously broken extended Abelian Higgs model: Acknowledgments

 \section{Acknowledgments}

-BWL and GDS thank Raymond Stora as an active co-researcher in this work during 2014-15, even increasing his effort on this specific paper in the last months of his life.
-He assured us that he intended to join the paper as a full co-author, and his contributions fully merit that inclusion.
-In particular, we note: his specific contribution of much of the original thinking behind Section II's discussion of the role of BRST symmetry; his co-discovery that BRST commutes with spontaneously broken rigid $U(1)$ symmetry in $R_\xi$ gauges, and that there exists a conserved rigid $U(1)_Y$ current for T-Matrix elements, together with 2 towers of rigid $U(1)_Y$ WTI; his co-discovery that this behavior is ubiquitous to spontaneously broken rigid, gauge and structure groups ${\cal G}$, and therefore to SSB gauge theories.
+We thank Raymond Stora as an active co-researcher in this work during 2014-15, even increasing his effort on this specific paper in the last months of his life.
+Although he assured us that he intended to join the paper as a full co-author, and his contributions fully merit his inclusion, his untimely passing prevented us from obtaining his official approval of the manuscript.
+In particular, we acknowledge: his specific contribution of much of the original thinking behind Section II's discussion of the role of BRST symmetry; his co-discovery that BRST commutes with spontaneously broken rigid $U(1)$ symmetry in $R_\xi$ gauges, and that there exists a conserved rigid $U(1)_Y$ current for T-Matrix elements, together with 2 towers of rigid $U(1)_Y$ WTI; his co-discovery that this behavior is ubiquitous to spontaneously broken rigid, gauge and structure groups ${\cal G}$, and therefore to SSB gauge theories.

 BWL thanks: Jon Butterworth and the Department of Physics and Astronomy at University College London for support as a UCL Honorary Senior Research Associate; Chris Pope, the George P. and Cynthia W. Mitchell Center for Fundamental Physics and Astronomy, and Texas A\&M University, for support and hospitality during the 2010-2011 academic year, when this work began; Saba Parsa for a clarifying discussion.
 GDS thanks the CERN Theory group for their support and hospitality in 2012-13.
 GDS is partially supported by CWRU grant DOE-SC0009946.